nullgemm/globuf/make/rules.md

 # makefile rules
-Platform-independent tasks must be done in bash scripts in the make folder Platform-dependent tasks must be done directly in the makefile
+Platform-independent tasks must be done in bash scripts in the `make/scripts` folder Platform-dependent tasks must be done directly in the makefiles